Combatd/Hybrid_Cloud_Foundations/README.md

 * Performance monitoring

 Prism is a single interface that eliminates the need for separate management solutions for servers, storage networks, storage, and virtualization.
 It generates actionable insights for optimizing virtualization, provides infrastructure management and everyday operations.

+### Prism - Infrastructure Management: Cluster Management
+Four Common Operational Areas
+1. Infrastructure Management
+2. Operational Insight
+3. Capacity Planning
+4. Performance Monitoring

+Infrastructure management refers to cluster management, upgrades, storage management, virtual machine management, networking, data protection, entity management, user management, localization, and a handful of other key features.

+Cluster management refers the overall view of your entire cluster that you see on the Prism home screen.

+The Home dashboard is a summary overview of your Nutanix cluster:

+* A count of blocks and hosts with model numbers
+* A summary of storage
+* VMs
+* Hardware
+* Cluster-wide controller IOPS
+* Latency
+* CPU usage
+* Memory usage
+* Alerts and events

+Infrastructure Management
+There are a lot of different dashboard available to you here depending on what type of information you'll need.
+We'll go through some of these dashboards during the course, but here's an opportunity to see what the options are.
+The Home drop down menu has a number of dashboards you can explore, each tailored around providing details on a specific area of your cluster.